-Is this a difficult stitch?
+Learn how to do straight stitch.
+Taking a simple approach to decorative stitching and using the humble straight stitch will add a little flash of brilliance to your sewing.
+Is straight stitch embroidery difficult?
 Not a bit!
-The needle point goes into the material and straight out again to form the stitch – simple but effective.
+The needle point goes into the fabric and straight out again to form the stitch – simple but effective.

-What is Straight Stitch
+What is Straight Stitch Embroidery?

 The straight stitch is classified as a simple embroidery stitch made by creating a straight stitch that can be any length, but it must be straight.